peterhinch/micropython-mqtt/README.md

 for reading sensors across a local network or the internet.

 It is a means of communicating between multiple clients.
 A single server, also known as a broker, manages the network.
-Clients may include ESP8266 modules or other networked computers.
+Clients may include ESP8266, ESP32 and Pyboard D modules and other networked computers.
 Typical server hardware is a Raspberry Pi or other small Linux machine which may be left running 24/7.
+Public brokers
-Public brokers [also exist](https://github.com/mqtt/mqtt.github.io/wiki/public_brokers).
+[also exist](https://github.com/mqtt/mqtt.github.io/wiki/public_brokers).

 An effective PC client and server is [mosquitto](https://mosquitto.org/).